KyleVaughn/UM2/docs/source/mpact.rst

    # All that is left is to replace the old gcc 8 mpif90 with the gcc 12 mpif90
    $MPIF90 -cpp -fall-intrinsics -ffree-line-length-none -DHAVE_MPI -DMPACT_HAVE_HDF5 (etc.)

-The branch needs to be cleaned up, so for now there is an input file leftover in MPACT/1a/um2_real that can be used to test the installation.
-Note that in simulation can be decomposed in angle if you wish to test the parallelization.
+The UM2 MPACT branch needs to be cleaned up, but for now there is a UM2 input file leftover that can be used to test the installation.
+Note that the simulation can be decomposed in angle if you wish to test the parallelization.

 .. code-block:: bash